pgRouting/workshop/docs/chapters/chapter-7.rst

   - route_geom - The routing geometry
   - route_readable - The geometry in human readable form.

-and it nees to work based on the graph, and the OSM identifiers of the vertices.
+and it need to work based on the graph, and the OSM identifiers of the vertices.

 .. rubric:: Design of the function